Honda Ridgeline Extended Warranty: Cost, Coverage and Plans

 Is a Honda Ridgeline extended warranty worth it?

-Yes, a Honda Ridgeline extended warranty is worth it.
+A Honda Ridgeline extended warranty can certainly be worth it.
 In general, an extended auto warranty is worth it if any of the following are true:

-Many Ridgeline owners will tell you they’re some of the most reliable little trucks on the market.
-That being said, 4-cylinder and V6 engine failures in some model years mean that a powertrain warranty could be worthwhile, while a bumper-to-bumper warranty may be overkill.
+Many Ridgeline owners say that these vehicles are some of the most reliable little trucks on the market.
+That said, 4-cylinder and V6 engine failures in some model years mean that a powertrain warranty could be worthwhile, while a bumper-to-bumper warranty may be overkill.

 Honda maintenance is generally pretty cheap, but the Ridgeline’s middling reliability means that an extended warranty could still be a good idea.
-Considering that the cost of a plan is well below average, it might be worth the peace of mind.
+Considering that the cost of a plan may fall below average, it might be worth the peace of mind.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include: